sez11a/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/01-publishing-blogs.markdown

 +$$$

 **Note:** You can unsubscribe from a blog through a notification email, by clicking the *Cancel subscription* link.
-If you unsubscribe by accident, you can easily undo the action by clicking the *Manage your subscriptions* link that appears in the notification window.
+You can view your current subscriptions by clicking the *Manage your subscriptions* link that appears in the notification window.

 $$$